slsriehl/wfc-plugins/riehl-matula-events/README.md

 1. General web development interest: Learn about Sass/scss and LESS.
 There are some exciting and complex new front-end frameworks, like React and Angular 2.
 Another front-end topic is current trends in task runners and bundlers (the new hotness is Webpack).

-One way to get around the screen time constraints is to see if your parents will buy you paper books on the things that really catch your interest :).
+One way to get around the screen time constraints is to acquire paper books on the things that really catch your interest.
+Things move fast in the dev world, so the newer, the better :).